Johann Christian Bach: Life

-Johann Christian Bach was born to Johann Sebastian and Anna Magdalena Bach in Leipzig, Germany.
-His distinguished father was already 50 at the time of his birth—an age gap exemplified by the sharp differences in the musical styles of father and son.
-Even so, father Bach instructed Johann Christian in music until his death in 1750.
-After his father's death, he worked (and lived) with his second-oldest half brother Carl Philipp Emanuel Bach, who was twenty-one years his senior and considered at the time to be the most musically gifted of Bach's sons.
+Johann Christian Bach was born to Johann Sebastian and Anna Magdalena Bach in 1735 in Leipzig, Germany.
+His father, Johann Sebastian Bach, instructed him in his early musical training.
+After his father's death, he moved to Berlin to pursue his studies with his half-brother Carl Philipp Emanuel Bach, who was twenty-one years his senior and, at the time, was considered to be the most musically gifted of Bach's sons.